DISCLOSURE: This post contains affiliate links. If you buy through these links, I may earn a small commission.

 You could use that with a suitable ¼″ to mini-jack adaptor.
 The problem is that those inputs are not designed for high-quality audio or music applications.
 They will not work with the dedicated high-spec audio drivers that audio interfaces use.

 You could probably get it to work to some extent, but the results would be unsatisfactory with unacceptable latency (the time taken between playing and hearing a note) and poor sound quality.
+If you really want to do this, I have a whole article explaining how to connect a guitar to a computer without using an audio interface.

-So really, you need an audio interface.
+But for any real practical use, you need an audio interface.
 Fortunately, there are many excellent audio interfaces on the market that sound great, take up very little space and do not cost much money.

 My personal choice is the Focusrite Scarlett series.
 I have been using these for years, and they give great sounding recordings for not very much money.
 You can buy the Focusrite Solo from Amazon (affiliate link) for a very reasonable price.